Unemployment in the United States: Effect of COVID-19 on increasing unemployment in 2020

 The outbreak of the COVID-19 pandemic has had a deep impact on the rate of unemployment in the United States.
 The World Economic Forum predicts a possible rise in the unemployment rate to 20%, a figure unseen since the Great Depression.
 The United States Congress has passed laws to provide unemployment benefits, such as the Coronavirus Preparedness and Response Supplemental Appropriations Act, 2020, the Families First Coronavirus Response Act, and the CARES Act.
 On May 8, 2020, the Bureau of Labor Statistics reported that 20.5 million non-farm jobs were lost and the unemployment rate rose to 14.7 percent in April.
 In mid-July 2020 marked the 17th week in a row that unemployment claims topped 1 million.
 The total unemployment claims filed since the beginning of the pandemic have moved up to 51 million, and the situation is still not optimistic since the complete reopening keeps being postponed.
 A record 4.3 million people (2.9% of the workforce) quit their jobs in August which is the highest quit rate since the report began in late 2000.

+The July 1, 2020 jobs report actually showed that during the month of June 2020 jobs were created in the United States.
+The unemployment rate dropped from 13.3% to 11.1% with 4.8 million new jobs added to the economy.
+This growth in the number of jobs in the US was the largest one month increase on record in US.